 The last week of the year is one of my favorites.
 It might be chilly and dark, but I love reflecting on and savoring the year that just wrapped up and getting all excited about what’s to come in the next year.
 You too?

-Have you ever gotten so excited about the next year that you set lofty resolutions, only to let yourself down as the months passed?
+Have you ever gotten so excited about the next year that you set lofty resolutions, only to let them drift away as the months passed?

 Have you gotten to April or September or December and wondered what those resolutions even were?

 We often make resolutions that sound great but don’t take time to plan out how they’re going to fit into our lives, what achieving them will look like, and why we care about them.

 Resolutions are like vague wishes.
 Like, this year, I’m going to lose weight, or be happier, or meditate more.
 That’s all great, but they’re not specific.
 Goals, on the other hand, are clear.
 If you’re looking to change your life, goals are where it’s at.

 It just so happens I’m a big believer in goal setting.
 It was a huge part of how I got to the Olympic Games in rowing.
 The beauty of goal setting?
 It can be applied to everything, whether it’s establishing a workout routine, losing weight, improving your relationship, or finally making that career change.